LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/conversation-tester.md

 ###  Lex
 ## Lex Invalid Action Body
 ## Description
 This error happens when the bot's has an invalid action body and Lex is unable to parse it.
 It can be a wrong parameter, a value or missing parameter.
+Even though in the it is shows as and error in the Third Party Bots, the bot gently ingnores unknown actions and the conversation will continue.

 ## Lex Invalid Text Body
 ## Description